 Jurisdiction.
 Using this website, you have irrevocably agreed to the sole and exclusive jurisdiction and venue of the U.S. federal and state courts in New York City, USA.
 Any action, suit, or proceeding involving the use of this website, the information contained in this website, to the extent permitted by federal law, will be governed by the laws of the State of New York (excluding New York's choice of law rules) in the absence of applicable federal law.

 Trademarks.
-Copylaw is a registered trademark of the Law Office of Lloyd J. Jassin.
+COPYLAW is a registered trademark of Lloyd J. Jassin.